 More research yielded positive results for me.
 I learned that it was possible for you to easily print your own canvas and start your own canvas printing business, without even needing to purchase the printer (although, I initially did purchase a printer).
 Read on to learn more.

-Setting Up Your Canvas Printing Online Shop
+Setting Up a Canvas Printing Online Shop

 First things first, don't get discouraged!
 You'll inevitably run into some snags along the way.
-Here's how my shop set-up process started out:
+Here's how my shop set-up process started out.

 After around six weeks of researching online, I eventually took the plunge and bought a refurbished canvas printer (a nice 42" HP plotter to be precise) for just under £1000.
-From my research, I was able to determine that an average A1 size colour canvas, mounted and ready to hang, would cost me around £5 in material costs, leaving me around £20 profit per sale after eBay, Paypal, and shipping costs.
+From my research, I was able to determine that an average A1 size colour canvas, mounted and ready to hang, would cost me around £5 in material costs, leaving me around £20 profit per sale after eBay, PayPal, and shipping costs.

 What a result, count me in.
 What's next?
 Setting up shop.